sindresorhus/guides/run-node-server-alongside-apache.md

-# Run A Node App Sever Alongside Apache
+# Run a Node.js server alongside Apache

 This guide shows how to run a Node.js daemon process alongside Apache, with a nice, clean URL.

-The best way to build with Node.js is using a dedicated hosting provider, but sometimes you just want to tinker.
-A node daemon can easlity be run on a different port to Apache, but nobody likes a dirty URL.
+The best way to develop with Node.js is using a dedicated hosting provider, but sometimes you just want to tinker.
+A node daemon can easily be run on a different port to Apache, but nobody likes a dirty URL.

 # Linux (Ubuntu)